jacobbuck/backbone.mq/README.md

 ### Default

-When `matchMedia` or media queries isn't supported, MQ will fallback to a default breakpoint.
+When `matchMedia` or media queries isn't supported, MQ will fallback to a default media query.
 By default the first added media query will be used, but you're welcome to override it:

 ```js
 mq.default = 'mobile'; // mobile first yo!